 In this article, I present to you a plugin that will be very useful if you decide to switch from Divi to another WordPress theme.
 You'll see that it will only take you 10 seconds to clean up the mess Divi left behind.

 Announcement: this article contains affiliate links that you will easily recognize.
 The classic links are in purple and the sponsored links are in pink.

-What happens if we disable the Divi theme and enable another theme?
+What happens if I disable the Divi theme and enable another theme?

-Only, there is a "BUT" ...
-When you change theme, it may be that the old one leaves traces.
-This is particularly true of themes that use page builders such as Visual Composer, for example.
+However, there is a "BUT"...
+When you change your theme, the old one may leave traces.
+This is particularly true of themes that use page builders such as Visual Composer, to name but one.

-So you know that if you activate a new theme that doesn't use the same page builder as the old one, you may be in for a surprise.
+So you know that if you activate a new theme that doesn't use the same page builder as the old one, you can get surprises.
 This is the case with Divi, which uses the Divi Builder (the Divi page builder) natively.